 \section{Recoverable robust shortest path problem}

-In the \emph{shortest path problem} (\textsc{SP}), we are given a \emph{multidigraph} $G=(V,A)$ that consists of a finite set of nodes~$V$, $|V|=n$, and a finite multiset of arcs~$A$, $|A|=m$.
+In the \emph{shortest path problem} (\textsc{SP}) we are given a \emph{multidigraph} $G=(V,A)$ that consists of a finite set of nodes~$V$, $|V|=n$, and a finite multiset of arcs~$A$, $|A|=m$.
 Two nodes $s\in V $ and $t\in V$ are distinguished as the \emph{starting node} and the \emph{destination} node, respectively.
 In particular, node~$s$ is called \textit{source} if no arc enters $s$, and node~$t$ is called \textit{sink} if no arc leaves~$t$.
 Let $\Phi$ be the set of all simple $s$-$t$ paths in~$G$.
 We will identify each path $X\in \Phi$ with the corresponding set of arcs that form $X$.
-We will also denote by $\chi (\Phi)\subset \{0,1\}^{|A|}$ the set of characteristic vectors of the paths in $\Phi$.
 A deterministic cost is associated with each arc of $G$, and we seek a simple $s$-$t$ path in $G$ with the minimum total cost.
 The shortest path problem can be solved efficiently using several polynomial-time algorithms (see, e.g.,~\cite{AMO93}).

 In the \emph{recoverable robust} version of~\textsc{SP} (\textsc{Rec Rob SP} for short), we are given first-stage arc costs $C_e\geq 0$, $e\in A$, which are known in advance.
-The second stage costs are uncertain, and they are specified as a \emph{scenario (uncertainty) set} $\Uset\subset \Rset_{+}^{|A|}$.
-A particular realization of the second-stage arc costs $S=(c_e^S)_{e\in A}$ is called a \emph{scenario}.
+On the other hand, the second-stage arc costs are uncertain, and their particular realization $S=(c_e^S)_{e\in A}$ is called a \emph{scenario}.
+The set of all possible scenarios is specified as a \emph{scenario (uncertainty) set} $\Uset\subset \Rset_{+}^{|A|}$.
 The decision process in \textsc{Rec Rob SP} is two-stage and consists in choosing a path~$X\in \Phi$ in the first stage.
-Then, in the second stage (the recovery stage), after a scenario $S\in \Uset$ reveals, the path~$X$ can be modified to some extent.
+Then, in the second stage (the recovery stage), after a scenario $S\in \Uset$ is revealed, the path~$X$ can be modified to some extent.
 This modification consists in finding a shortest path~$Y$ under the cost scenario~$S$ in a \emph{neighborhood} of~$X$, denoted by $\Phi(X,k)\subseteq \Phi$.
-This neighborhood depends on a given \emph{recovery parameter}~$k$, being an integer such that $k\geq 0$.
+This neighborhood depends on a given \emph{recovery parameter}~$k$, being an integer such that $0\leq k\leq |A|$.
 In this paper, we examine the following variants of the neighborhood $\Phi(X,k)$ (see, e.g.,~\cite{SAO09,NO13}):

 called the \emph{arc inclusion neighborhood} (at most $k$ new arcs can be added to $X$), the \emph{arc exclusion neighborhood} (at most $k$ arcs can be removed from $X$), and the \emph{arc symmetric difference neighborhood} (at most $k$ arcs can be different in $X$ and $Y$), respectively.